apache/apisix-ingress-controller/docs/en/latest/tutorials/mtls.md

 Like `server-secret`, we will create a `client-ca-secret` to store the CA that verify the certificate client presents.

+The keys and certificates used in the examples [are here](https://github.com/apache/apisix-ingress-controller/tree/master/docs/en/latest/tutorials/mtls).

 ```bash
 kubectl apply -f ./mtls/client-ca-secret.yaml -n default
 ```